Acoustic Monitoring for Improving the Conservation of Critically Endangered Hainan Gibbon

 HINP

-The Hainan gibbon (Nomascus hainanus), one of the critically endangered species on the IUCN Red List, has only 35 individuals currently living in the National Park of Hainan Tropical Rainforests, Hainan, China.
-Comprehensive tracking and monitoring are required for better conservation, but because of the difficulty in vivo tracking, acoustic equipment is needed for monitoring.
+The Hainan gibbon (Nomascus hainanus) is one of the most endangered primates in the world, living in the Bawangling area of Hainan Province, China.
+Comprehensive tracking and monitoring is required for better conservation, but because of the difficulty in vivo tracking, acoustic equipment is needed for monitoring.

 “Tech4Nature” is a global project jointly launched by the International Union for Conservation of Nature (IUCN) and Huawei, aiming to develop more scientific protection measures, combined with the ICT industry, digital technology and IUCN Green List standards, provides technical support for the acoustic monitoring project of Hainan gibbons.
 To date, full coverage of 5 family groups monitoring has been achieved, automatic identification and real-time back transmission of Hainan gibbon acoustic monitoring have been realized.